A Comprehensive Travel Guide to Old Town Mombasa

 Best time to visit Old Town, Mombasa

 The best time to visit Old Town in Mombasa is during the dry seasons, from July to October and January to March, when the weather is sunny, warm, and ideal for walking tours.
-The humidity is also less during these months, and it is easy to wander through the narrow alleyways, old structures, and crowded spice markets without discomfort.
-The skies tend to be clear and this presents the best photography conditions particularly in and around landmarks such as Fort Jesus and Swahili houses which are beautiful.
+Checking the weather forecast in Mombasa before your trip can also help you plan outdoor activities more comfortably.
+The humidity is also lower during these months, making it easier to wander through the narrow alleyways, historic buildings, and busy spice markets without discomfort.
+Clear skies also provide excellent photography conditions around landmarks such as Fort Jesus and traditional Swahili houses.

 However, in case you want to spend less time in the crowd, it is better to visit on weekday mornings when the streets are not so busy and during which you would be able to communicate with local shop owners and guides more easily.
 Waking up early or taking a walk in the evening is also an ideal way to avoid the midday heat.